y-a-v-a/node-gd/doc/README.md

 The font color can be allocated with `img.colorAllocate(r, g, b)`.
 The `font` parameter should be an absolute path to a `ttf` font file.

 #### gd.Image#stringFT(color, font, size, angle, x, y, string, boundingbox)
+`FT` refers to FreeType.
 Add text to the image.
 When the `boundingbox` parameter is set to be `true`, the return of this function is identical to `gd.Image#stringFTBBox`.

 ### Color handling